Opale-Development/PandaSpigot/README.md

 Building, patching, and compiling are all done through the main `panda` script.

 PandaSpigot can be built by running `./panda jar`, and you will find the final Paperclip jar in `paperclip.jar`

-## Contributing
-You can mostly follow [Paper's contributing guide](https://github.com/PaperMC/Paper/blob/ver/1.16.5/CONTRIBUTING.md), just remember:
-- Multi-line changes start with `// PandaSpigot start` and end with `// PandaSpigot end`
-- If the change isn't obvious, add a small explanation like this: `// PandaSpigot start - reason`
-- One-line changes should have `// PandaSpigot` at the end of the line.
-- Follow Java code style (aka.
-Oracle style), with some exceptions:
-  - If you are modifying upstream files, keep your diff size minimal.
-Going over 80 characters per line is fine to make this happen.
-  - When in doubt or the code around your change is in a clearly different style, use the same style as the surrounding code.

-When contributing, please think about the side effects of any changes you write.
-Plugin compatibility is important, and we wish to minimize any breakage.

-Please do not open pull requests for features that you cannot justify the existence of, and the added maintenance costs of that come along with them.
-If you are thinking of adding a feature that may be controversial, please open an issue first!